sahana/eden/docs/en/docs/adminmanual.rst

 e-cidadania has a basic automated registration system that the administrator can activate or deactivate at his own will.
-By default, e-cidadania comes with registrarion activated, but if for some reason the administrator wants to block that registration system (passing to manual mode) he just has toactivate when he considers removing the comment symbol (sharp).
+By default, e-cidadania comes with registration activated, but if for some reason the administrator wants to block that registration system (passing to manual mode) he just has to activate when he considers removing the comment symbol (sharp).

 *apps/userprofile/urls/en.py:107*::